 - Of these two simultaneous factors, which more strongly affects the outcome?

 The historian who can answer these and other questions, rapidly, routinely, and with confidence, is in a much stronger position than the one who cannot.
 It follows that departments of history should require familiarity with these techniques, right up there with the Latin Fourth Declension.
 This happens not to be the case at present.
-So, those wishing to be competent at the countable part of history will have to pick up their competence in the gutter.
+So as things now stand, those wishing to be competent at the countable part of history will have to pick up their competence in the gutter.
 Too bad, but at least we know where the gutter is.

-On this site, the gutter will be found in the Statistics section.
-As a gesture to gutter learning, we will illustrate just one statistical technique, and give a hint about its application to practical situations:
+As a gesture to gutter learning, we will now illustrate just one statistical technique, and give a hint about its application to practical situations:

 17 Dec 2006 / Contact The Project / Exit to Outline Index Page